Faculty

 Ian Singer MSW RSW

-Ian Singer is a Senior Clinical Counsellor at Catholic Family Services of Toronto, where he provides couple counselling and individual psychotherapy.
-His private practice is located in The Centre for MindBody Health.
+Ian Singer is a Toronto-based psychotherapist in private practice with 20 years of experience delivering services to adults, couples and groups.
 Ian began training in Insight-oriented mindfulness meditation (Vipassana) in India and Nepal in 1992.
-He is an Instructor in the University of Toronto’s Applied Mindfulness Meditation Certificate Program.
-Ian can be reached at singer.practice@icloud.com
+He is an Instructor in the University of Toronto’s Applied Mindfulness Meditation Certificate Program, where he teaches about Mindfulness of Feelings.
+Ian can be reached at singer.practice@icloud.com.